MCP

 Marblo and MCP

 Marblo supports MCP natively.
 When you run multiple AI agents at once, you can configure them to share the same set of MCP servers, keeping tools and context consistent.
-Everything runs locally, so sensitive data never leaves your machine.
+If every agent had its own scattered tools, results would drift apart; on a shared MCP layer, the state a backend agent produces is picked up by a frontend agent through the same tools.

 Comments